rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 We added a convenient `delay` method wrapping the common `Thread.sleep` method.

 As you might have noticed, we leave the `InterruptedException` unhandled, and we've not wrapped it into a `RuntimeException`.
 We did it on purpose.
-In fact, leaving the `InterruptedException` in the signature is a signal that the thread can suspend (or can be interrupted).
+Leaving the `InterruptedException` in the signature signals that the thread can suspend (or be interrupted).
 We can call it a capability of the method.
-Although checked exceptions are not the best way to signal capabilities since they don't compose well, they're still the best approach in Java so far to implement an effect system in the language.
+Although checked exceptions are not the best way to signal capabilities since they don't compose well, they're still the best approach in Java to implement an effect system in the language.

-Now that we have our clients, we can start writing the code to retrieve the information we need.
+Now that we have our clients, we can start writing the code to retrieve the necessary information.
 We'll start with the sequential version of the code.

 ```java
 interface FindGitHubUserUseCase {